 Apache systems are very customizable.
 The directory location and naming of the individual files needed vary depending on your personalized system.
 Below are generalized instructions.

-To backup, export, and move a SSL certificate from Windows IIS to Apache systems with its private key perform the following steps.
+To backup, export, and move a SSL certificate from Windows IIS to Apache systems with its private key and intermediates perform the following steps.

 Step 1: Create an MMC Snap-in for Managing Certificates on the IIS system: